momiji15/yearntolearn/library_research_workshops/QGIS/Intro_to_QGIS_Vector_Data/part1.md

 5. In the Field Calculator window, make sure that the **Create a new field** box is checked.
 The **Output field** should be **pct_gt_two**In the Field Calculator window, the **Output field type** should be **Decimal number(real)** and the **Output field length** should be **10**.

 6. Let's create the expression.
 Open up the code book for your **nhgisXXXX_csv** file.
 The fields that we are going to be concerned with is **AH1JE008** which is the population of those who has a ratio of income to poverty level over 2 and **AH1JE001** which is the total population of the block groups.
 You're going ot divide **AH1JE008** by **AH1JE001**.
 Click on those fields in the **Fields and Values** section to make the expression.
+Once you confirmed these parameters, then click **OK**
 ![](Pictures/unit6_3.png)

+7. Confirm that your newly created field is in the attribute table by right-clicking on **stl_bg** and opening the attribute table.

+8. If you want, feel free to do more field calculations to determine the percentage of population of individuals per block group with a specific income to poverty level ratio.

+Now we have everything we need to create our map.
 Congratulations!
 You finished Part 1!
 Proceed to Part 2 to learn how to symbolize and design your map.